Participation in action for the prevention of TB and HIV in South Africa (PEP-TB II)

 In partnership with Living Hope, Popular Education Programme, Community Healing Network, Butterfly Art Project, the City of Cape Town and the Seawinds Clinic

-In a collaborative initiative with the Butterfly Arts project and the HTPC, 13 young men and women from Capricorn have engaged in a Photovoice process through which they have captured still images of how they ‘see’ TB and HIV through the lens of their home community.
-These photographs have been assembled into a portable exhibition in an effort to bring the perspectives of local youth into conversations that were sparked amongst those who saw their images.
+In a collaborative initiative with the Butterfly Arts project and the HTPC, 13 young men and women from Capricorn engaged in a Photovoice process through which they captured still images of how they ‘saw’ TB and HIV through the lens of their home community.
+These photographs were assembled into a portable exhibition in an effort to bring the perspectives of local youth into conversations that were sparked amongst those who saw their images.
 The photographs were also compiled into a photobook which can be viewed here.

-The digital stories, drama performances and photograph exhibition are being shared at large-scale events in Capricorn and Seawinds.
-Community dialogues have opened the stories and photo exhibit up for analysis and comment by audience members.
-Learning and mobilization imparted through the drama performances and other event activities is being monitored though audience discussion and structured surveys.
+The digital stories, drama performances and photograph exhibition were shared at large-scale events in Capricorn and Seawinds.
+Community dialogues opened the stories and photo exhibit up for analysis and comment by audience members.
+Learning and mobilization imparted through the drama performances and other event activities was monitored through audience discussion and structured surveys.